NinjaSomething/wireguard-manager/docs/DEPLOYMENT.md

-## Deploy to Staging or Production
+## Deploy Staging/Production to AWS
 This is a guide for deploying the Wireguard Manager to AWS using the Serverless framework.

 Ensure Node.js and the Serverless framework are installed on your system.
 You can follow the instructions [here](SETUP.md).